YtvwlD/gophor/README.md

 Longterm:

-- TLS support -- requires a rethink of how we're passing port functions generating gopher directory entries, also there is no definitive standard for this yet
+- TLS support -- ~~requires a rethink of how we're passing port functions generating gopher directory entries, also there is no definitive standard for this yet~~ implemented these changes! figuring out gopher + TLS itself though? no luck yet.

 - Connection throttling + timeouts -- thread to keep track of list of recently connected IPs.
 Keep incremementing connection count and only